Restoration comedy

-"Restoration comedy" is English comedy written and performed in the Restoration period of 1660–1710.
+Restoration comedy is English comedy written and performed in the Restoration period of 1660–1710.
 Comedy of manners is used as a synonym for this.
 After public stage performances were banned for 18 years by the Puritan regime, reopening of the theatres in 1660 marked a renaissance of English drama.
 Sexually explicit language was encouraged by King Charles II (1660–1685) personally and by the rakish style of his court.
 Historian George Norman Clark argues:

 The socially diverse audiences included aristocrats, their servants and hangers-on and a major middle-class segment.
 They were attracted to the comedies by up-to-the-minute topical writing, crowded and bustling plots, introduction of the first professional actresses, and the rise of the first celebrity actors.
 The period saw the first professional female playwright, Aphra Behn.

 Theatre companies

 Original patent companies, 1660–1682

 Charles II was an active and interested patron of drama.
 Soon after his restoration in 1660 he granted exclusive staging rights, so-called Royal patents, to the King's Company and the Duke's Company, led by two middle-aged Caroline playwrights, Thomas Killigrew and William Davenant.
 The patentees scrambled for performance rights to the previous generation's Jacobean and Caroline plays, as the first necessity for economic survival before any new plays existed.

 Their next priority was to build splendid patent theatres in Drury Lane and Dorset Gardens, respectively.
 Striving to outdo each other, Killigrew and Davenant ended with quite similar theatres, both designed by Christopher Wren, both optimally providing music and dancing, and both fitted with moveable scenery and elaborate machines for thunder, lightning, and waves.

-The Restoration dramatists renounced the tradition of satire recently embodied by Ben Jonson, devoting themselves to a comedy of manners that accepted the social code of the upper class uncritically.
+The Restoration dramatists renounced the tradition of satire recently embodied by Ben Jonson, devoting themselves to the comedy of manners.

 The audience of the early Restoration period was not exclusively courtly, as has sometimes been supposed, but it was quite small and could barely support two companies.
 There was no untapped reserve of occasional playgoers.
 Ten consecutive performances constituted a success.
 This closed system forced playwrights to respond strongly to popular taste.
-Fashions in drama would change almost week by week rather than season by season, as each company responded to the offerings of the other, and new plays were urgently sought.
+Fashions in drama changed almost week by week rather than season by season, as each company responded to the offerings of the other, and new plays were urgently sought.
 In this hectic climate the new genres of heroic drama, pathetic drama and Restoration comedy were born and flourished.